-You must have sudo privileges account access to the Debian 10 Linux system.
-Login to your Debian 10 system and upgrade the current packages to the latest available version.
+Login to the Debian 10 system and upgrade the current packages to the latest available versions.

-sudo apt update sudo apt upgrade
+sudo apt update && sudo apt upgrade

 Also, install the below packages on your system required for commands next in this tutorial.

 Step 1 – Installing Apache

 Apache 2.4 packages are available under the default repositories of Debian 10 system.
 You can simply install latest Apache2 packages by running the following command:

 The above command also add some dependent packages in your system.
 The installer will automatically start Apache2 service, You can verify this using the following command:

 You should find the Apache in running status.
 Now access your server IP address or a domain name pointed to the server’s IP address in the web browser.
 You will find the default landing page as showing below:

 In my case, I have pointed a subdomain